TilleyCodes/Secure_Password_Manager_Blog/_posts/2025-04-16-secure-password-manager-blog.md

    * **Challenge**: Ensuring the password file couldn't be tampered with or corrupted
    * **Initial Approach**: Basic file encryption without integrity checking
    * **Problem**: Modified files could potentially crash the application or, worse, be decrypted incorrectly
-   * **Solution**: Used Fernet's built-in authentication feature to verify file integrity before decryption attempts, providing both confidentiality and integrity protection
+   * **Solution**: Used Fernet's built in authentication feature to verify file integrity before decryption attempts, providing both confidentiality and integrity protection
    * **Learning**: I gained practical experience with authenticated encryption and understanding of how it protects against both passive and active attacks

 5. **Learning GitHub Pages for Blog Publication**: